Cliffsagy/Cliffsagy/README.md

-- 👋 Hi, I’m @Cliffsagy
+# - 👋 Hi, I’m Clifford Zitu
 - 👀 I’m interested in Data Analysis, Networking, Database Management
 - 🌱 I’m currently learning Data Analysis with Dahel Techies
-- 💞️ I’m looking to collaborate on Communities
+- 💞️ I’m looking to collaborate on Communities, start ups, companies, or individuals on various Projects.
-- 📫 How to reach me ...
+- 📫 How to reach me [Linkedin] ()

 <!---
 Cliffsagy/Cliffsagy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.